 As the most critical and also most delicate component of the printer, the printhead requires consistent and proper care.
-Most print quality problems you face will directly result from damage to the printhead.
+If you’re using a thermal printer, most print quality problems you face will directly result from damage to the printhead.

 5 Factors That Contribute to Premature Printhead Failure

 Contrary to some users’ belief, maximizing the life of your printhead is possible!
 It does not take much time or technical knowledge, and offers various benefits.
 Through proper care and maintenance you reduce replacement costs, improve print quality consistency and increase productivity.

 Here are five, often preventable, factors that most often contribute to premature printhead failure and our tips on avoiding them: